NeonLabs-ai/farmbot/README.md

 required by farmers, specific in automatic weed spraying system.
 Automatic weed detection and localization is achieved with deep neural network running on NVIDIA jetson nano, then planning sprayer path and spraying precisely on weeds.
-It is developed with ROS (Robot operating system) which makes system modular, efficient and scalable.
+It is developed using ROS as its core, leveraging the open-source community to each components which makes system modular, efficient and scalable.
 GNSS and RTK based approach is used for localization, and for increasing accuracy, sensor fusion method is used for more accurate state estimation.
 Localization is then used with vision system to guide through crop lanes and then